 Release date: April 2018 | Rear camera: 40MP + 20MP + 8MP | Front camera: 24MP | OIS: Yes | Rear camera aperture: f/1.8, f/1.6, f/2.4 | Autofocus type: Phase detection and laser | Weight: 180g | Dimensions: 155 x 73.9 x 7.8mm | Storage: 128GB

-Frankly, the Huawei P20 Pro took us rather by surprise when it launched in the spring of 2018.
+Frankly, the Huawei P20 Pro took us rather by surprise when it launched in the spring of last year.
 It's proving to be the smartphone that's breaking the Samsung and Apple duopoly on the world phone market – and one of the headline features that has made it so popular is the incredible triple camera (yes, triple!) that you get on the rear of the handset.
 The combination of 40MP, 20MP and 8MP shooters combines powerfully with excellent image processing, noise reduction and super zoom features making the P20 Pro's overall photo taking prowess something very special indeed.
 And the thing that may make you go for this instead of the Pixel 3?
-The price: P20 Pro deals are much cheaper than on the Google smartphone.
+The price: P20 Pro deals are generally cheaper than on the Google smartphone.

 03. Samsung Galaxy S9 Plus